john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-**Partial application is presetting arguments.** A *partial application* takes a function as its first input and then the next inputs are a set of pameters that will go along with that function at some point.
+**Partial application is presetting arguments.** A *partial application* specializes a generalized function by taking a function as its first input and then the next inputs are a set of pameters that will go along with that function at some point.
 This featre is included in most functional libraries.
 In the example below, ```getCustomer``` uses a partial application which specifies the function (ajax) and the ordered parameters (CUSTOMER_API).

 ```JavaScript
   function ajax(url, data, callback) {...};